Wildlife Research Volunteer

 What's the project about?

-Our wildlife research volunteer placement focuses on monitoring species of special concern in beautiful Liwonde National Park.
-Youβll study iconic and endangered species such as lions, cheetahs and elephants, and collect data that will directly inform long term conservation strategies.
+Our wildlife research volunteer placement focuses on monitoring species of special concern in Malawi’s beautiful Liwonde National Park.
+You’ll monitor iconic and endangered species including lions, cheetahs, vultures and hyenas and collect data that will inform long-term conservation strategies.
+The park is also home to elephants, black rhinos, other antelopes and plains game and is one of the top parks in Malawi for sightings of lions and cheetah.

 How will I be contributing?

-Wildlife research volunteers are based at Liwonde National Park.
-You will get involved with tracking large carnivores or elephants, assisting on camera trap surveys and recording opportunistic sightings.
-Working as part of a team, youβll learn how to conduct radio tracking, animal ID and data entry.
-Youβll also experience truly unique moments as you learn more about individual wild animals.Β
+Wildlife research volunteers work on a range of research and monitoring work which could include radio tracking large carnivores and managing camera traps.
+You will assist the research team in collecting data used for wildlife management within the park.
+Working as part of a team, you’ll learn how to conduct radio tracking, animal ID and data entry.
+You’ll also experience truly unique moments as you learn more about individual wild animals.

 What makes this project ethical?

-Malawiβs research projects are designed to improve conservation knowledge and practice and include issues such as biodiversity monitoring and wildlife management.
-This means that wildlife research volunteers not only have the opportunity to spend time out in the field learning new skills but also contribute to research that makes a real difference, helping inform, guide and evaluate ongoing conservation actions in Malawi.
+Liwonde National Park has been the subject of numerous successful wildlife reintroductions, especially of cheetahs and lions.
+Malawi is fast earning a name for itself as an emerging leader in African wildlife conservation.
+This means that wildlife research volunteers in Liwonde not only have the opportunity to spend time out in the field learning new skills but also contribute to research that makes a real difference, helping inform, guide and evaluate ongoing conservation actions in Malawi.
+This is your chance to be part of a conservation success story.

 Project gallery

-Malawiβs wildlife research projects cover a range of issues.
-You will have the chance to partake in specific research projects, whether it be radio tracking large carnivores, assisting on camera trap surveys or creating identification kits for elephants.
+Malawi’s wildlife research projects cover a range of subjects.
+You will have the chance to partake in specific research work, whether it be radio tracking large carnivores or assisting on camera trap surveys.

-You will learn first-hand about various conservation techniques and initiatives which are crucial to protection Africa’s wildlife and wilderness areas.
+You will learn first-hand about various conservation techniques and initiatives which are crucial to protecting Africa’s wildlife and wilderness areas.

 Wildlife research volunteers choosing the Liwonde National Park placement will get involved with a number of important biodiversity monitoring projects.